Korzeremi/RACOS-PROJECT/README.md

 # RACOS : a MACINTOSH OS CLONE
 ## Presentation
-Made with several web modern technologies, RACOS allows you to try a MACOS-Like experience.
+Made with web modern technologies, RACOS allows you to try a cloud MACOS-Like experience.
 ## Project status
+We are currently working on the project.

-Current version is **0.1**
+### Current version is **0.1**
 | Date | Version | Working |
 | --- | --- | --- |
 | 3/11/2023 | 0.1 | - |

+## Technologies
+- Sass (SCSS)
+- ReactJS